-Product Responsibility
+4.1 Product Responsibility

 We are committed to provide quality services to our customers.
 Five of our factories are certified of their production process with ISO 9001 Quality Management System.
 We apply stringent quality controls in our production lines.
 Our quality assurance and quality control department manages and ensures quality inspections are being conducted at all stages of our production process from incoming materials to finished goods.
-And quality testing is also carried out for our products prior to shipping to our warehouse.
+Quality testing is also carried out for our products prior to warehousing.